oclif/oclif.github.io/docs/flags.md

     env: 'MY_NAME',                              // default to value of environment variable
     options: ['a', 'b'],                         // only allow the value to be from a discrete set
     parse: async input => 'output',              // instead of the user input, return a different value
-    default: 'world',                            // default value if flag not passed (can be a async function that returns a string or undefined)
+    default: 'world',                            // default value if flag not passed (can be an async function that returns a string or undefined)
     required: false,                             // make flag required
     dependsOn: ['extra-flag'],                   // this flag requires another flag
     exclusive: ['extra-flag'],                   // this flag cannot be specified alongside this other flag
-    exactlyOne: ['extra-flag', 'another-flag'],  // exactly one of these flags must be provided output
+    exactlyOne: ['extra-flag', 'another-flag'],  // exactly one of these flags must be provided
     relationships: [                             // define complex relationships between flags
       // Make this flag dependent on all of these flags {type: 'all', flags: ['flag-one', 'flag-two']}